BEST WINTER DESTINATIONS IN USA

 - 1.15 Disneyland in Anaheim, California

 Winter in the U.S. is an exciting time of year.
 Between the holidays, the lights, and the snow, there is always something to see and enjoy.
+Since you are here you might be looking for the best places to visit in winter in USA?
+If so, this post is made for you.

 A lot of U.S. cities roll out special activities and displays to celebrate this time of year.
 If you are looking for the best U.S. cities to visit in winter, this post will give you 15 great options to consider.